 You're most likely feeling the effects of constantly rising prices at the moment.
 This month's spending might not fit your usual budget.
 You can cut down your expenses, but that will only go so far.

-Suddenly, you get an “a-ha!” moment and want to increase your income instead by setting up an online business as a side hustle.
-Ideas rush inside your head on what products you’ll sell online, but one question remains—what sells?
-If you already have a hobby, talent, or skill that involves a trendy item right now, then that’s what you should sell.
-If not, then we’re here with a list of the best items to sell online.
+Thinking of increasing your income by setting up an online business as a side hustle?
+One question remains—what sells?
+If you already have a hobby, talent, or skill you can utilize, then make the most of it.
+If not, then we’re here with a list of in-demand products in the Philippines this 2023.

-What to Consider When Choosing Products to Sell Online
+What to Consider When Choosing the Best Products to Sell Online in the Philippines

 But first, let’s talk about pre-game matters.